shaloo/web3-user-personas/docs/personas/persona-1-de-fi-degen.md

     * Willing to experiment and try new solutions to explore.

-    * Provide early-stage projects the much needed liquidity and visibility.
+    * Provide early stage projects the much needed liquidity and visibility.

     * Trailblazers in technology adoption, many upcoming Web3 technologies gain traction through them.